Hansennico/EndpointAPICRUD/README.md

 # EndpointAPICRUD
-Spring Boot Application that can do simple CRUD into mysql database
+Spring Boot Application that can do simple CRUD into mysql database via Endpoint API